We acknowledge that the UBC Vancouver campus is situated on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam).

 We realize that we have been, and remain, far from perfect in fulfilling those responsibilities.

 Truth and Reconciliation is a key theme that frames our thinking about the Master of Public Health Program.
 As part of our commitment to reconciliation, we aim to eliminate barriers to entry into the program for Indigenous applicants.
 We warmly invite all Indigenous applicants who are interested in joining our program to apply.
 We welcome and encourage you, and we will do our best to support you throughout the application process and beyond.
-Please find information about funding available to Indigenous students below:
+As of 2024, Indigenous students represent 10% of our MPH student cohorts.

 For each new cohort that we recruit, we aim to make room for at least 10% of new students to be Indigenous.